Etihad Stadium in Manchester, home of Manchester City FC

 The Etihad Stadium has been Manchester City's home since 2003, transforming from the City of Manchester Stadium built for the 2002 Commonwealth Games into one of the Premier League's most modern venues.
 With a capacity of 53,400, the stadium has witnessed City's remarkable transformation from perennial underachievers to dominant force in English and European football under the ownership of the Abu Dhabi United Group.
 The distinctive spiral ramp exterior and sweeping roof create a striking architectural landmark in East Manchester.

 Located in the Eastlands area approximately 3 miles east of Manchester city centre, the Etihad is the centrepiece of the Etihad Campus - a sprawling complex including the City Football Academy, training facilities, and community sports grounds.
 The regeneration of this former industrial area represents one of the most significant sports-led urban renewal projects in the UK.
 Whether witnessing Guardiola's side pursue Premier League and Champions League glory or taking the stadium tour showcasing City's growing trophy collection, the Etihad offers a thoroughly modern matchday experience that complements Old Trafford across the city.
+Placed within the broader landscape of other Premier League grounds such as Anfield and Tottenham Hotspur Stadium.

 Key Features

-- ✓Built for 2002 Commonwealth Games, home to Manchester City since 2003
+• Built for 2002 Commonwealth Games, home to Manchester City since 2003

-- ✓Capacity of 53,400 following South Stand expansion
+• Capacity of 53,400 following South Stand expansion

-- ✓Centrepiece of Etihad Campus including City Football Academy
+• Centrepiece of Etihad Campus including City Football Academy

-- ✓Witnessed Manchester City's transformation into European champions
+• Witnessed Manchester City's transformation into European champions

-- ✓Modern facilities with distinctive spiral ramp architecture
+• Modern facilities with distinctive spiral ramp architecture

 History